roderickjackson-bradley/socket_io_app/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 8. Displaying a Cat's Feedings
 9. Adding New Feeding Functionality
 10. Essential Questions
-11. BONUS: Adding a Custom Method to Check the Feeding Status
+11. Bonus: Adding a Custom Method to Check the Feeding Status

 ## Ready the Starter Code